Rich Glover

-Richard Edward Glover (born February 6, 1950) is a former professional football player, a defensive tackle for the New York Giants and Philadelphia Eagles of the National Football League (NFL).
-He played college football at Nebraska under head coach Bob Devaney.
+Richard Edward Glover (born February 6, 1950) is an American former professional football player who was a defensive tackle for the New York Giants and Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers under head coach Bob Devaney.

 Glover played high school football at Henry Snyder High School in Jersey City, New Jersey.
 Glover recalls a time when his coach, Roy Corso, instructed each player to bring a garbage pail cover with them for after the game.
 When asked why, Corso responded it was for their own protection.
 Glover admits if it wasn't for those covers, they never would have made it past the losing team throwing rocks at the bus windows on the way out of the parking lot.

 In his senior season for the Huskers in 1972, he won the Outland Trophy and the Lombardi Award; the second of eight Nebraska winners of the Outland Trophy and the first of five Nebraska winners of the Lombardi Award.
 Nebraska players have won nine Outland Trophies overall, by far the most in the nation.
 Oklahoma has the second most with four.
 As the middle guard, he was a key member of the Blackshirts as an underclassman on the 1970 and 1971 undefeated Nebraska teams that won consecutive national championships.
-The 1972 team was a pre-season #1 but lost their road opener to UCLA and finished 9-2-1, rising to fourth in the final AP poll, buoyed by a third consecutive Orange Bowl victory, 40–6 over Notre Dame.
+The 1972 team was a pre-season #1 but lost their road opener to UCLA and finished 9–2–1, rising to fourth in the final AP poll, buoyed by a third consecutive Orange Bowl victory, 40–6 over Notre Dame.

 Glover was the second consecutive winner of the Outland Trophy from Nebraska, his New York Giant teammate Larry Jacobson won in 1971.
 He is the first of four Cornhuskers (Dave Rimington, Dean Steinkuhler and Ndamukong Suh), and one of thirteen lineman, to have won both the Outland Trophy and the Lombardi Award in their careers.
 Glover also finished third in the 1972 Heisman Trophy voting, won by teammate Johnny Rodgers; he was the only defensive player in the top ten.